1944 January 16, HENRY MORGENTHAU JR. (1891-1967)

 1749 - 1821 (14 Sivan 5581) HAYYIM BEN ISAAC VOLOZHINER (Poland-Lithuania)

 Rabbi and Jewish educator.
 As a student of both the Gaon of Vilna and Rabbi Aryeh Gunzberg, he brought all he had learned from them when establishing his renowned Volozhin Yeshiva (see 1802).
 Although a student of the Gaon of Vilna and a staunch Mitnagid, he refused to sign any ban against the Hasidim.
 He was a firm believer of Torah study for the sake of Torah study, believing it to be the best way to be in touch with God.

 1603 - 1673 September, (17 Elul 5433) HAYYIM BEN ISRAEL BENVENISTE ( Turkey)

 Rabbi and Halachic Scholar.
 He studied under Joseph Trani and was one of his foremost pupils.
-For a short time he supported Shabbetai Zevi but he soon took the opposite point of view becoming a strong opponent.
-Beneviste is best known for his Halachic commentaries on the Arba'ah Turim and Shulchan Aruchrn Shiyurei Kenesset HaGedolah and Kenesset HaGedolah, which are still in use today.rn
+For a short time, he supported Shabbetai Zevi, but he soon took the opposite point of view becoming a strong opponent.
+Benveniste is best known for his Shiyurei Kenesset ha-Gedolah and Knesset ha-Gedolah in which he explains previous Halachik decisions of the Arba'ah Turim and Shulchan Arukh, as well as later commentaries.
+Both of his works are still in use today.

 1878 - 1960 (14 Nissan 5720) HAYYIM HELLER (Poland-Germany-USA)